 OCED is a multi-technology office with demonstrations that include clean hydrogen, carbon management, advanced nuclear reactors, long-duration energy storage, industrial decarbonization, demonstrations in rural areas and on current and former mine land, and more.

 With a clear role in commercializing critical clean energy technologies, OCED fills the gap between the research, development, and early-stage demonstration projects including those within DOE technology offices and initial deployments supported by the private sector and/or other DOE programs, such as the Loan Programs Office.

 OCED is currently hiring employees from all backgrounds across America to help tackle the climate crisis, create good-paying American jobs, support a just energy transition, and spur economic growth.

-- Advanced Reactor Demonstration Program ($2.5 billion)
+- Advanced Reactor Demonstration Projects ($2.5 billion)

 - Carbon Capture Large-Scale Pilot Projects ($937 million)

 - Carbon Capture Demonstration Projects Program ($2.5 billion)

 - Clean Energy Demonstration Program on Current and Former Mine Land ($500 million)

 - Energy Improvements in Rural or Remote Areas ($1 billion)